Kinesiology (KIN)

 Equivalent(s): KIN 681

-This class is an orientation to experiential learning, teaching, and leadership in an interactive environment.
-Students develop and implement lesson and program plans for internal and external agencies.
-Emphasis on learning methods, teaching and leadership styles, and risk management for youth and adult programs.
-Prereq: OUT 541, OUT 550, OUT 686.
+This class provides an orientation to experiential learning, teaching, and leadership in outdoor recreation, education, and instructional settings.
+Students develop and implement program designs and lesson plans, gaining practice with teaching methods, activity facilitation, leadership styles, and risk management considerations in outdoor recreation programs.

 Equivalent(s): KIN 682